-It’s a great idea to use a checklist for on-page SEO—there are a lot of things to do and a checklist will help you ensure all the right boxes are checked.
+It’s a great idea to use a checklist for on-page SEO—there are a lot of things to do, and a checklist will help you ensure all the right boxes are checked before publishing.
 This is our version for blogging.
 It also happens to be the same checklist we use ourselves—this post, for example, is optimized for search queries like “blog post SEO checklist”.

 Learn More About On-Page Optimization

-If you want to learn more about some of the advanced techniques or more detail on on-page SEO, you can read on.
+If you want to learn more about some of the advanced techniques or more detail on on-page SEO, this is the section of resources for you.

 On-page blog post optimization resources:

-- How to Make Your Blog Posts SEO-Friendly (Source: HubSpot).
 This is a more detailed version of our checklist above, and it’s stood the test of time thanks to HubSpot’s constant revitalization efforts with their content.
 If you have questions about the “why” on any of the above and how to optimize your blog posts, this is a good checklist with additional information.

-- A Visual Guide to Keyword Targeting and On-Page SEO (Source: Moz).
 Like the first article, this is another classic blog post that’s held onto top spot on Google for a long time.
-This covers a broader scope and goes beyond a blog post.
-However, the recommendations here are excellent for web pages and blog posts.
+This covers a broader scope and goes beyond blog SEO.
+However, the recommendations here are excellent for webpages and blog posts.
 This resource gets into more complex and advanced tactics for on-page SEO.
 Regardless of time and resources available, you should familiarize yourself with this more ambitious on-page SEO.

 How Should I Keep My Blog Writers Using This Checklist?

-To make it easy for the rest of our team, we share those resources on our editorial calendar so that you don’t have to hunt for them when you need it.
-You can download a version of our editorial calendar here.
+To make it easy for the rest of our team, we share those resources on our editorial calendar so that you don’t have to hunt them down every time.

-If you’re a Verblio customer, you can add “Publish It!” to your subscription.
-Publish It ensures that every post you get from Verblio is ready to publish with on-page SEO best practices in place.
+If you’re a Verblio customer, you can add “+Optimize” to your subscription whenever you’d like. +Optimize ensures that every post you get from Verblio is ready to publish with on-page SEO best practices in place.

-If you’re not a Verblio customer, we’re a blog post writing service that utilizes 3,000+ content writers to help you create awesome content for your business.
-And with Publish It, we’ll optimize all that great content for SEO to take more of the heavy lifting off your team’s plate.
+If you’re not a Verblio customer, we’re a content writing service that utilizes 3,000+ content writers to help you create awesome content for your agency or business.
+And with our +Optimize option, we’ll optimize all that great content for SEO to take more of the heavy lifting off your team’s plate.